Dr-RAYLI/LisKerasNN/README.md

 ########################## START SCRIPT ###########################

 # ACKNOWLEDGEMENT:
-# In this script, let us (1) create a toy data set, and (2) run Yin's version of Keras Neural Network.
+# In this script, let us (1) create a toy data set, and (2) run Li's version of Keras Neural Network.
 # COPYRIGHT @ Ray Li

 # README: